 - In a large skillet, cook the bacon until crispy.
 Remove bacon to a paper towel-lined plate, leaving drippings in skillet.
 Set aside.

-- Melt 2 Tablespoons butter in skillet.
-Add the onions, garlic, caraway seed then sprinkle with brown sugar and saute over medium-low heat until they soften about 8-10 minutes.
-Add remaining 2 tablespoons butter, cabbage, salt, and pepper and saute until tender, about 8-10 minutes.
-Add cooked pasta to skillet and combine.
-Heat through.
-Adjust seasoning and served.
+- Add the onions, garlic, caraway seed, and brown sugar to the skillet and saute over medium-low heat until soft, about 8-10 minutes.
+Add cabbage, salt, and pepper and saute, stirring often, until cabbage tender but still slightly firm when you bite it, about 8-10 minutes.